Kiffhost/exalted-scripture-understanding/Charms/Lunar/Stamina/Defense/Den Warden Method.md

   - OR
   - "[[Steel Paw Style]]"
 ---
 A living bulwark, the Lunar shelters allies behind her mighty frame.
-When she takes a defend other action, her ward may use her soak and [[Hardness]] in place of his own against attackers that overcome her Parry.
+When she takes a defend other action, her ward may use her soak and [[Hardness]] in place of his own against attackers that overcome her [[Defense|Parry]].
 This includes any bonuses added to the Lunar’s soak or [[Hardness]].
 ## Protean

 In animal shapes with Immense Guardian, damage rolls against the Lunar’s ward suffer a −2 penalty.